FredKSchott/snowpack/docs/01-introduction.md

-## What is Snowpack?
+## Introduction

 ### tl;dr

-- **Build web applications with less tooling and 10x faster iteration.**
+- **Build your web application with less tooling and 10x faster iteration.**
-- Snowpack replaces Webpack, Parcel, Rollup and other JavaScript bundlers.
+- Snowpack replaces the bundler (Webpack, Parcel, Rollup) in your web app build process.
-- Snowpack doesn't touch your source code.
-It runs once at install-time and only on your dependencies.
+- **Fast:** Run Snowpack on your dependencies once (at install time) and then import them inside of your application.
-- Write your application, import your Snowpack-installed dependencies, and then run the whole application directly in browser.
+- **REALLY Fast:** Make changes and see them instantly reflected in the browser.
+No building or bundling required.
-- Supports Babel, TypeScript, and all other build tools (/w near-instant iteration speeds).
+- **Flexible:** Keep using your favorite web frameworks (React, Preact, Vue, Svelte) and build tools (Babel, TypeScript).
-- Production ready: Snowpack optimizes your dependencies with tree-shaking, minification, source maps, and more.
+- **Production Ready:** Snowpack optimizes your dependencies with tree-shaking, minification, source maps, and more.

 ### Why?